Facticee/challenges-mod/README.md

 2. Open the .minecraft folder.
 Once in the .minecraft folder, open the folder called "mods" (Note: If you dont see the mods folder, you might not have fabric installed or you need to start minecraft with fabric first and close it)
 3. Once in the mod folder, copy the mod .jar files you jut downloaded, and paste them into there (the mods folder)

-**Step 4: Launch the Game**
+**Step 4: Launch the Game like you are used to**

 ## Features & Describtion

 A Minecraft 26.x fabric mod that adds a challenge system to the game.
 Open **/challenges** to bring up the menu, pick a challenge, and it changes how the game plays.
-Challenges can be combined with the randomizer for extra chaos.
+Challenges can be combined with the randomizer.

 Challenges:
 Shared Life — every player shares damage. if one player gets hit, every other player takes the exact same amount.